 In order to continue with your application for Television Writing and Producing, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all information to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all information to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

 |Semester 1||Domestic Fee||International Fee*|

 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $420 Winter start - $280 Summer start - $140

 Humber’s Television Writing and Producing graduate certificate program prepares you to work as a television writer and producer, and to work in the production offices and on sets of current major television shows.

 You will learn how to write, as well as create and produce, all genres of television shows from half-hour situation comedy, animation, children’s, one-hour episodic, reality and lifestyle to late night comedies, short films and screenplays.
 You will work with award-winning writers; producers; directors; set designers; editors; directors of photography; and development and network executives from Toronto, Vancouver and Los Angeles to learn the lucrative and creative business of television and film.
 Learn from well known guests, lecturers and faculty how to create, write, develop, pitch and sell the ideas that may one day lead to successful employment in writers’ rooms, production offices and on sets of major network television shows.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will:

 Outline the requirements for various scripts including Movies of the Week, Variety Television, Children’s Programming and Dramatic Series.

 Create “spec” scripts of types including Movies of the Week, Variety Television, Children’s Programming and Dramatic Series.